To help you feel confident at every step of the journey, we’ve broken down some commonly used industry terms.

 A root barrier is an engineer-designed method to protect the house slab from the roots of nearby trees.

 The official process of settling your new home.
 Settlement day happens on a time and place agreed upon by both parties.
-Once all documents are signed by both you and Simonds, they are sent to the titles office to register you as the new owner of the property.
+Once all documents are signed by both you and Simonds, they are sent off to register you as the new owner of the property.

-A setback refers to the distance which a building is set back from a street, road, river or stream, or any other place which is deemed to need protection.
+A setback refers to the distance which a building is set back from a street any other place which is deemed to need protection.

 A soil report is a report based on a series of soil samples taken from your block of land.
 Testing the soil allows us to classify your soil type and provide the appropriate footing system, i.e. structures, for your home to minimise any foundation movement or damage to your house.